-NASA To Attempt To Knock An Asteroid Off-Course For The First Time Ever
+NASA To Attempt To Knock An Asteroid Off Course For The First Time Ever

 — ruimtevaart (@ruimtevaart) January 30, 2019

 Neither Didymus nor Didymoon are in any way a threat to Earth.
-They’re both too far away, and on a course that takes them nowhere near us, which means they make a perfect target for this test.
+They’re both too far away and on a course that takes them nowhere near us, which means they make a perfect target for this test.

-What’s Going to Happen?
+What’s Going To Happen?

 If all goes well, a probe will slam into the asteroid at approximately four miles per second, according to Thrillist, and then knock it off of its trajectory and, hopefully anyway, out of harm’s way.

-Plans to knock an asteroid off-course via the DART program have actually been in place for a while now, but this week’s announcement reveals that the ESA is partnering with NASA for a follow-up test.
-A second spacecraft, named Hera, will visit Didymoon some time later to investigate the crater made by the DART mission, and to calculate its current trajectory to see if it worked.
+Plans to knock an asteroid off course via the DART program have actually been in place for a while now, but this week’s announcement reveals that the ESA is partnering with NASA for a follow-up test.
+A second spacecraft, named Hera, will visit Didymoon sometime later to investigate the crater made by the DART mission and to calculate its current trajectory to see if it worked.

 Why Not Just Nuke It?

 Here’s the problem with destroying an asteroid in space, whether with nuclear weapons or otherwise.
 If you have, say, one million kilograms of solid asteroid heading your way, and you blast it to smithereens, you now have one million kilograms of smaller asteroids, in the form of rocks and dust and debris, still heading your way.
-The Earth will still absorb all of the impact of the mass of the asteroid, it will just be spread over a larger area and divided by several million times.
+The Earth will still absorb all of the impact of the mass of the asteroid, and it will just be spread over a larger area and divided by several million times.
 That’s not a good thing.

-To that end, the space community has collectively decided that knocking a potential killer asteroid off-course is the best way to go.
+To that end, the space community has collectively decided that knocking a potential killer asteroid off course is the best way to go.
 With any luck, the DART mission will prove that it’s possible.